mlverse/mall/README.md

 #> # A tibble: 3 × 2
 #>   review                                        .classify
 #>   <chr>                                         <chr>
 #> 1 This has been the best TV I've ever used.
-Gr… appliance
+Gr… computer
 #> 2 I regret buying this laptop.
 It is too slow … computer
 #> 3 Not sure how to feel about my new washing ma… appliance
 ```